 If you’re using centrifuges, you know that they use “centrifugal force to separate substances in liquid or or solid media according to particle size and density differences.”[1]

-One of the most common methods of centrifugation is pelleting, which is used for many popular purification protocols, such as:[2]
+One of the most common methods of centrifugation is pelleting.
+Pelleting is often used in purification protocols, such as:[2]

 “The Eppendorf solution for your clinical trial are the highly versatile Centrifuges 5702 (air-cooled) and 5702 R (refrigerated) for the first spin of blood and urine samples on site.
 They accommodate all common blood, pediatric, urine and cell preparation tubes e.g. BD CPT 8 ml Vacutainer (16×125 mm).”